azrod/go-prometheus-metrics-builder/README.md

 }
 ```

 You can then define the metrics you want to create as fields in your struct.
-The type of the field should be a pointer to one of the metric types provided by the library, such as `Counter`, `Gauge`, `Summary` or `Histogram`.
+The type of the field should be a pointer to one of the metric types provided by the library, such as `Counter`, `CounterVec`, `Gauge`, `GaugeVec`, `Summary`, `SummaryVec`, `Histogram` or `HistogramVec`.

 ```go
 type demo struct {